ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 <https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D20#output-text>
 </noscript>

 Like with [C's printf arguments](https://www.man7.org/linux/man-pages/man3/printf.3.html), in FORTRAN we have edit descriptors.
-In this case, `I2` represents an integer, where `2` is the number of "positions" that an integer takes up when printing.
-For instance, when we have two apples:
+In this case, `I2` represents an integer, where `2` is the "width" or number of characters that an integer takes up when printing.
+For instance, when we have two apples, we now have a space in place of a digit:

 <iframe src="https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D2#output-text" class="embed-iframe">
 </iframe>